Asp (character): Fictional character biography

 Intelligent yet soft-spoken, Asp was born in Tanta, Egypt.
 It was there that she earned her reputation as an exotic dancer, being able to charm snakes with her sensual movements.
 Her ability to generate blasts of energy which cause paralysis intrigued the leader of the Serpent Society, Sidewinder, and he invited her to join the group.

 Given the task to spread the word of a new criminal organization to those who would be interested brought Asp and her comrade, Cottonmouth, straight to the notorious Kingpin.
 She also participated in the mission to murder MODOK, though she was defeated when Captain America entered the battle.

-She was not as cold-hearted as some of her teammates, though she didn't hesitate to get down and dirty with the best of them.
+She was not as cold-hearted as some of her teammates, though she did not hesitate to get down and dirty with the best of them.
 With the Serpent Society, she stole MODOK's corpse from the morgue, and turned it over to A.I.M.
-Alongside Anaconda, she confronted the Ringmaster over the Death Adder's murder.
+Alongside Anaconda, she confronted the Ringmaster over the murder of Death Adder.